History of Palestine: Egyptian period

-Britain sent the navy to shell Beirut and an Anglo-Ottoman expeditionary force landed, causing local uprisings against the Egyptian occupiers.
-A British naval squadron anchored off Alexandria.
-The Egyptian army retreated to Egypt.
-Muhammad Ali signed the Treaty of 1841.
-Britain returned control of the Levant to the Ottomans, and as a result was able to increase the extraterritorial rights that various European nations had enjoyed throughout previous centuries under the terms of the Capitulations of the Ottoman Empire.
-One American diplomat wrote that "Extraordinary privileges and immunities had become so embodied in successive treaties between the great Christian Powers and the Sublime Porte that for most intents and purposes many nationalities in the Ottoman Empire formed a state within the state."
+Britain sent their navy to shell Beirut and an Anglo-Ottoman expeditionary force landed, causing local uprisings against the Egyptian occupiers.
+A British naval squadron also anchored off Alexandria, and the Egyptian army retreated to Egypt with Muhammad Ali signing the Treaty of 1841.
+Britain thus returned control of the Levant to the Ottomans, and gained new Capitulations of the Ottoman Empire, expanding the already existing sovereignties enjoyed by Western powers that one American diplomat described as 'a state within a state'.